gaurav8341/LearnWithMe/Learnings/JWT.md

 ```

 ## What to Explore:
-See how JWT works how it stores the secret how keys are exchanged in case of key pair algos. and so on.Explore SimpleJWT code
+1. See how JWT works how it stores the secret how keys are exchanged in case of key pair algos. and so on.Explore SimpleJWT code
+2. HMAC algorithm and its inner working

 ## Source: